Cindy Rondón

 Cindy Carolina Rondón Martínez (born 12 November 1988 in Santo Domingo) is a volleyball player from the Dominican Republic, who twice won the bronze medal with the Dominican women's national team at the NORCECA Championship.

 Career

 2005–2011

-Playing as a middle-blocker, she was named "Best Blocker" at the 2005 NORCECA Championship.
+Playing as a middle blocker, Rondón was named "Best blocker" at the 2005 NORCECA Championship.
 She was signed by the Italian club BigMat Kerakoll Chieri and transferred on loan to Megius Padova.

-At the 2006 TV Azteca’s Women Stars Volleyball Cup, she won the "Best Spiker" award and the gold medal with her team.
-She won the "Best Blocker" of the 2007 season of the LVSF with Vaqueras de Bayamón and was also selected for the All-Star game.
+At the 2006 TV Azteca's Women Stars Volleyball Cup, she won the "Best spiker" award and the gold medal with her team.
+She won the "Best blocker" of the 2007 season of the LVSF with Vaqueras de Bayamón and was also selected for the All-Star game.
 She played for Denso Airybees from 2007/2008 until 2008/2009, when she suffered an injury and had a vertebra replacement.
 Playing in Chiapas, Mexico with her National Senior Team she won the 2010 Final Four Cup gold medal.